Hannah Palmer Puts Cleavage On Display In Steamy Hot Tub Pics

 “This is the hottest girl in the world,” a fourth follower commented.

-Hannah has a knack for looking hot in everything she wears.
-While she seems to enjoy flaunting her curves in bikinis, she occasionally gives her fans a look at her in other sexy outfits.
+Hannah has a knack for looking hot in everything she puts on.
+While she seems to enjoy flaunting her curves in bikinis, she occasionally gives her fans a look at her wearing other sexy outfits.
 She recently looked amazing while playfully posing in a crop top and a pair of Daisy Dukes.